microsoft/BotFramework-Composer/docs/concept-dialog.md

 - The main dialog `Greeting.Main` is called at bot runtime.
 - The **ConversationUpdate** trigger in the main dialog is activated and begins to execute the **Begin a new dialog** action which begins `Weather` dialog.
-- When `Weather` dialog becomes active, **BeginDialog** in the child dialog is triggered and send the response "The weather dialog is called with success!" to users.
+- When `Weather` dialog becomes active, the **BeginDialog** trigger in the child dialog is fired and send the response "The weather dialog is called with success!" to users.

 You can test the result by clicking **Start** on the upper right corner and then click **Test in Emulator**.
 You should be able to see the following result in the emulator: